 This Is One Serving: Super Bowl Party Favorites

 Go big or go home.
 And we’re not just talking football here.
 On Super Bowl Sunday, Americans consume an estimated 1.25 billion chicken wings, 4.4 million pizzas, and 11.2 million pounds of potato chips.
 That comes to about 1,200 calories per football fan — a big L as far as most New Year’s resolutions go.
-To convert that loss into a win (or at the very least still fit into your Zubaz by half-time show), consider this portion guide to sideline any post-game regrets.
+To convert that loss into a win (or at the very least still fit into your Zubaz by half-time show), consider this portion guide with our favorite Super Bowl snacks to sideline any post-game regrets.

 1. Chicken Wings and Blue Cheese

 Serving size equivalent: two whistles, one ping-pong ball 264 calories, 20 grams of fat Fried, battered, and smothered in sweet or savory sauces, skin-on wings have a way of crushing even the healthiest game plans.
 And while the finger-licking snacks might offer more protein than most Super Bowl favorites, they can run you about 94 calories and 6 grams of fat — per wing.
 Dip them in blue cheese, and that’s another 76 calories and 8 grams of fat per tablespoon.
 For a healthier take on the classic, skip the battered variety and go light on the sauce.
 Or, opt for grilled chicken skewers to really go that extra yard for your guests.

 2. Loaded Nachos